 Webinar: Invite three people to be on a panel, each representing one of the three lenses.
-Perhaps a town official, someone from the fishing industry, and a local land trust representative.
+Perhaps a town official, someone from the agriculture industry, and a local land trust representative.
 Have an information session with questions for the panelists, then open to community questions.
-This is a great way to get information across through multiple perspectives, allowing each attendee to feel they see themselves in the problem and the solution!
+This can be helpful to get information through multiple perspectives and allows each attendee to see themselves in the problem and the solution!

-Action Project to Address Ocean Acidification: Some action project examples: identifying the storm drains with signage to let people know the water there goes to the sea, encouraging coastal homes to avoid using chemicals on their lawns, and even community composting which lowers methane emissions.
+Action Project to Address Methane Gas: Some action project examples: encouraging your community to carpool or take local transportation, community composting which lowers methane emissions, and educating the agricultural community about the benefits of using seaweed instead of grass to feed livestock.
 Pick a community-wide project that will spread awareness and lead to collective action.

 Monitoring Project: Get involved with a citizen science monitoring project.
 Find universities or local organizations that are already monitoring the problem your community is facing and volunteer to be a part of the team that collects data.
-By participating in monitoring, you will learn more and have opportunities to engage others in meaningful conversation and action.
+By participating in monitoring, you will learn more and have opportunities to engage others in a meaningful conversation and action.